|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 With regard to men's parental role, the fact that the father is not usually the primary caretaker and is usually less involved with the children than the mother does not mitigate the enormous pain of his loss of custody.
 The non-custodial father's relationship with his children is greatly circumscribed in time and place, and lacks the easy naturalness of living under the same roof.
 The non-custodial father also loses many of the secondary benefits of living with children, which include structure, an anchorage of attachment, company and meaning, access to other adults, including neighbors, kin and friends, and the psychological and behavioral advantages of being responsible for others, as well as the affirmation of the parental aspect of one's identity that comes from living with children on a daily basis.
 Indeed, findings indicate that men adjust better after divorce if they continue their relationship with their children.

 The research on divorced non-custodial fathers reports considerable mental anguish on their part.
 Studies consistently report strong feelings of loss, grief, sadness, loneliness, rootlessness and being shut out, as well as a general sense of inadequacy and incompetence and feelings of devaluation as parents.
 As Arendell describes it "Men are the unrecognized emotional victims of divorce" (p.
 580).
 Full recognition of men's losses in divorce is both an essential prerequisite to offering divorced men the emotional help they need and a spur to doing so.

 The preceding section contained information regarding helping divorced men to mourn their losses.
 Write three case study examples regarding how you might use the content of this section of the Manual in your practice.
 Affix extra paper for your Journaling entries to the end of this Manual.

 Why do may clinicians, like the society in which they operate, rarely recognize the full extent of men's losses in divorce?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.

 Others who bought this Couples Course